Georgia carries out first execution of the year

 JACKSON, Ga.
-(AP) — Georgia carried out its first execution of the year early on Wednesday, putting to death a man convicted of killing a 73-year-old neighbor in 1992.
+(AP) — Georgia on Wednesday carried out its first execution this year, putting to death a man convicted of killing his 73-year-old neighbor 25 years ago.

-J.W.
-Ledford Jr., 45, was pronounced dead at 1:17 a.m. at the state prison in Jackson, more than six hours after his initial execution time.
-The delay was waiting for a ruling from the U.S. Supreme Court, which denied his request for a stay.

 Ledford told police he had gone to Johnston’s home on Jan.
 31, 1992, to ask for a ride to the grocery store.
 After the older man accused him of stealing and smacked him, Ledford pulled out a knife and stabbed Johnston to death, according to court filings.
 The pathologist who did the autopsy said Johnston suffered “one continuous or two slices to the neck” and bled to death.